qmk/qmk_firmware/keyboards/handwired/hillside/46/keymaps/default/readme.md

 - Numbers, functions and most symbols are accessed with number and symbol shift keys.
 - Escape is on the upper left thumb.
-- A left thumb key has a shift key that affects the next key pressed.
+- The left thumb has a shift key that affects the next key pressed.
 So to get 'A', press and release the thumb shift key, press 'a'.
 You can also hold the key down, and it will work like a standard shift key.
-There are still standard shift keys at either end of the keyboard.
-- The upper right thumb turns on a mode that capitalizes all letters until something other than a letter, digit, dash, underscore, delete or backspace is typed.
-The caps word mode also times out after five seconds of no key presses.
+- Caps word toggles a mode that capitalizes all letters until something other than a letter, digit, dash, underscore, delete or backspace is typed.
+The mode also times out five seconds after the last key press.
 - The Menu and AltGr keys are on a layer.

 The default layout is QWERTY with alternatives of Dvorak and Colemak-DH, and the alt/option and win/command key locations are swappable for windows or mac.

 <details>
-<summary>Details of Dvorak and Coleman-DH</summary>
+<summary>Details of Dvorak and Colemak-DH</summary>
 The Dvorak and Colemak-DH base layers have identical non-alpha and non-symbol keys as the QWERTY base layer.
 ![Base Dvorak layer](https://imgur.com/Baxt3L9.png)
 ![Base Colemak layer](https://imgur.com/5BHeur8.png)